Quickstart

 3. Read the response

-Each market includes the condition ID (use it to fetch books or trades), the start/end window, the resolved outcome, and total volume.
+Each market includes the condition ID (use it to fetch books or trades), the start/end window, the winner, and the final volume.
+Results are wrapped in a data array alongside a pagination object.

 200 OK